todaymare/website/blogs/everbody-so-creative/index.md

 Until then, I'll be over here using `glam`.

-If you enjoyed this post, I'd love it if you could whisper 'nice post' at your screen... [or drop me a coffee](https://ko-fi.com/todaymare)
+If you enjoyed this post, I'd love it if you could whisper 'nice post' at your screen... [or drop me a coffee](https://ko-fi.com/todaymare).
+Or [join the discord](https://discord.gg/t7gNX8Kp72), tell me what you think.

 P.S grammarly forked me over vro 🥀